Token Management Platform

 Service that allows direct one-on-one interaction between a consumer using a card and a representative of the bank.

-Bank SMS/Email Gateway Bank Service to send OTP via SMS or e-mail to users.
-Used only when Issuer wants to send sms/email by self.
+Bank SMS/Email Gateway Bank Service to send OTP via SMS or email to users.
+Used only when Issuer wants to send sms/email by themselves.

 Bifrost Service (Verestro TMP backend) Component responsible for the pre-digitization, token/card lifecycle, reports and push provisioning.